Skip to Content

 The views from the Sealy Tarns Track

-• The route is 275 km (171 mi) in total, which should take you 4 hours if you drive direct.
-Considering all the stops I recommend taking this is likely to be a whole day affair.
+• The scenic route is 268 km (167 miles) in total, which should take you 4 hours if you drive direct.
+Considering all the stops I recommend taking, this is likely to be a whole-day affair.

 • During the winter months (May to September) you will need to carry snow chains for the Crown Range and Lindis Pass.